Having a good training process is an important first interaction with volunteers. Is your volunteer training program exceeding expectations?

 Training should be used as an opportunity to get to know volunteers, identify skills, and leverage those talents to improve your volunteer program.
 Think of training as a chance to introduce your organization to volunteers and allow them to introduce themselves in return.
 Supporters want to be utilized to their fullest potential.
 A recent survey, performed by The Millennial Impact Project, found that 77% of people would be more likely to volunteer if they could use their skills and expertise.
 Volunteers are also more likely to continue to give if their talents are being utilized in pursuit of greater good.

-Here are a few ways to identify volunteer skills during training:
+Here are a few ways to identify preexisting skills during volunteer training:

 - Ask volunteers what they want to do and learn during opportunity fulfillment